zeh/vscode-dasm/client/README.md

 ## Contributing

 Bug reports, fixes, and other changes are welcomed.
-Our repository is [on GitHub](https://github.com/zeh/vscode-dasm).
+Our repository is [on GitHub](https://github.com/zeh/vscode-dasm), and issues and pull requests are accepted.
+Check the [contributing](/client/CONTRIBUTING.md) file on information of what the project needs, and how to run the extension locally for development and testing.

 ## Acknowledgements